julianlam/devnull.land/README.md

 `node index.js` starts the app.
 You'll probably want a nice `systemd` config to automate running this (and restarting if it falls over.)

-There are two configuration variables:
+There are two environment variables you can set:

 * `BASE_URL` &ndash; is the URL of the site, it is used in the sitemap *(default: `devnull.land`)*
 * `GITHUB_USERNAME` &ndash; is your GitHub username.
 This app uses your username to get your gists *(default: `julianlam`)*